slideshow-templates/slideshow-slidy/README.markdown

 ```

 Showtime!
-Let's use the `-t/--template` switch to generate the
+Let's use the `-t/--template` switch to build the
 sample slide show.
 Example:

-    $ slideshow -t slidy slidy.text
+    $ slideshow build slidy.text -t slidy

-Open up the generated `slidy.html` page
-in your browser.
+Open up the generated `slidy.html` page in your browser.
 Voila.
 That's it.

 Bonus: Open up the generated `slidy.w3c.html` page
 to see the W3C Blue theme in action in your browser.